Skip to Content

 What is the income limit for WIC in Maine?

-To be eligible on the basis of income, applicants’ income must be less than or equal to 185% of the federal poverty level.
+To be eligible on the basis of income, applicants must have a household income of less than or equal to 185% of the federal poverty level.
 That’s about $4,109 per month for a family of three.

 1$28,953$2,413